Golden Hill Fort

 Golden Hill Fort was a defensible barracks at Freshwater, Isle of Wight, England, built as part of the Palmerston defences by the 1859 Royal Commission on the Defence of the United Kingdom to provide manpower to man the defences at the western end of the Isle of Wight, England.
 Built in hexagonal form, it accommodated 8 officers and 128 men, and had its own hospital.

 The garrison for the nearby Hatherwood Battery was held at the fort.
 In 1914 33 Company Royal Garrison Artillery was based at the Fort.

 The Fort is a local landmark which is in a very prominent position overlooking much of the land looking south towards Afton Down.
 Whilst operational, the area was kept clear of vegetation to allow views out to the Solent.
 The name Golden Hill refers not to the spectacular golden display of flowering European gorse, but to an historic landowner named Gauden.

-The building, which is a Grade 1 Listed Building, is now in private ownership and not open to the public.
+The building, which is a Grade I listed building, is now in private ownership and not open to the public.
 It was derelict and had not been used for many years, passing through numerous owners.
 Planning consent was granted in 2003 for conversion to residential use, with the listed building consent updated in 2007.
 Golden Hill Fort was converted into 18 dwellings by Golden Hill Homes between 2008 and 2011.